ziglang/glibc-abi-tool/README.md

 ## Updating Zig

+1. Add the new glibc versions to the `versions` global constant.

-1. Run `consolidate.zig` at the root of this repo.
+2. Run `consolidate.zig` at the root of this repo.

 ```sh
 zig run consolidate.zig